-The robot chassis control board uses a PIC microcontroller to actuate relays connected to a robot chassis and detect input from sensorsDesigned by Oscilloscope clocks, Ships from United States of America
+The robot chassis control board uses a PIC microcontroller to actuate relays connected to a robot chassis and detect input from sensorsDesigned by Oscilloscope clocks in United States of America

 This is a store featuring my homemade electronic novelty clocks, made using obsolete electronic tubes, and my kits designed for diy for these clocks.

 The Robot Chassis Control Board is a simple design I made for easy experimenting using different chassis.
 This homemade prototype pc board has four relays controlled by a 16f628a PIC microcontrolle...Read More…